Background to Research Ethics

 A more challenging online tutorial is the one developed by the government organization that oversees the development of the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans.
 This tutorial is called the TCPS2: CORE Tutorial.

 It is highly recommended that you consult and use the sample materials and templates on the McMaster Research Ethics Board website, found on the Forms and Templates page.
-You can download a blank sample of the Psychology Department Letterhead.

 The application must describe your research protocol from the perspective of the research participant.
 In order to treat the volunteer with consideration and dignity you must comply with the following aspects of the research participant’s experience: